Coming back to Ravnica always feels a little like coming home.

 The team met and divvied up the decks, much like how Commander development works where different designers focus on certain decks.
-Of these five, Ken took Selesnya and Izzet, Kyle took Dimir and Golgari, and Mark took Boros.
+Of these five, Ken took Selesnya and Izzet, Harper took Dimir and Golgari, and Mark took Boros.
 And then they were off to the races.

 Ken had a clear vision: he wanted these to be a smorgasbord of everything each guild had to offer across every Ravnica set.
 For example, it was important to him that all the mechanics were there.
 And even as playtesters suggested they cut mechanics like transmute (tutoring in a fixed-deck product is tricky) or radiance (the not-flavorful-or-that-exciting Boros mechanic from original Ravnica), Ken made sure to keep at least one card from each of that guild's mechanics in its appropriate deck.

 They built up initial shells, then handed the decks off for the next step.

 Like any experience with out-of-the-box decks, the end goal is to create an awesome "biodome"—meaning that if you play one of these decks against any others in the series, it should be a fun matchup.
 All ten of the Guild Kits—those for both Guilds of Ravnica and Ravnica Allegiance—needed to play well against one another.
 And, of course, offer everything you would expect from the guilds!